 Determining fault for a pedestrian accident can be difficult and requires a high level of legal expertise.
 Consulting with an experienced Seattle pedestrian accident lawyer is advised for anyone who wants to learn more about their legal rights and options after a serious accident.

-Below is a list of laws taken from the Revised Code of Washington (RCW) pertaining to right of way for pedestrians in the state of Washington:
+Below is a list of laws as stated in the Revised Code of Washington (RCW), pertaining to right of way for pedestrians in the state of Washington:

 - Vehicles Avoiding Pedestrians: Every driver of a vehicle shall exercise due care to avoid colliding with any pedestrian upon any roadway (RCW 46.61.245).

 - Vehicles Yield to Pedestrians: Vehicles shall stop at intersections to allow pedestrians and bicycles to cross the road within a marked or unmarked crosswalk (RCW 46.61.235).

 - Pedestrians Yielding to Vehicles: Pedestrian crossing a roadway at any point other than within a marked crosswalk or within an unmarked crosswalk at an intersection shall yield the right of way to all vehicles upon the roadway (RCW 46.61.240).